microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 - The tool will scan all active interfaces on the host but only generate report of `LLDP` enabled interface.
 - Review the [sample report](./switchReferenceConfig) which will be PDF/JSON/YAML files.
 - The validation tool will collect network traffic and decode packages to validate protocol value required.
-- Upload results under under the "Issues" tab in GitHub
+- Upload results under the "Issues" tab in GitHub

 ### Logic Diagram
 ```mermaid